tiger-graphics/quarto-learntest/README.md

 gh repo clone tiger-graphics/learntest
 ```

-In the directory `quarto-learntest` the following command renders the project and starts a browers with the main page.
+In the directory `quarto-learntest` the following command renders the project and starts a brower with the main page.

 ```bash
 quarto preview